Release the stress that inhibits your body and mind, and move with ease through all kinds of challenge!

 The science and movement of Strala is also guided by Strala co-founder Mike Taylor.
 Mike studied mind-body medicine at Harvard, and complementary medicine at Oxford.
 He has practiced Eastern movement and healing, including tai chi and qi gong, for 30 years.

-Our program is backed by mind-body medicine pioneer Dr. Deepak Chopra, and Harvard neurology professor and Director of the Genetics and Aging Research Unit at Massachusetts General Hospital, Dr. Rudolph Tanzi.
+Our program is backed by mind-body medicine pioneer Dr. Deepak Chopra, and Chair of Neurology at Harvard, and Director of the Genetics and Aging Research Unit at Massachusetts General Hospital, Dr. Rudolph Tanzi.